 - Worked with Google to develop Google Earth technology’s capacity to track deforestation; Global Forest Watch platform launched in 2014 with World Resources Institute makes it possible to monitor tree cutting worldwide.

 - Projects in development include tools to track fishing vessels and monitor sea level change.

-- The partnership with public prosecutors’ offices to monitor deforestation is facilitating enforcement of conservation law in 75 million hectares of conservation areas and indigenous lands.
+- In Brazil, partnership with public prosecutors facilitates enforcement of conservation laws in 75 million hectares of conservation and indigenous lands.

 LEARN MORE ABOUT THEIR WORK: